Tangram-Vision/Bolster/README.md

 UUID, which can be used to download or query the dataset or the files it contains in the future.

-The `<device_id>` provided when uploading a dataset should match however you identify your devices/robots/installations, whether that be by an integer (e.g. "unit 1") or a serial (e.g. "A12") or a build date (e.g.
+The `<system_id>` provided when uploading a dataset should match however you identify your systems/robots/installations, whether that be by an integer (e.g. "unit 1") or a serial (e.g. "A12") or a build date (e.g.
 "12-MAY-2021") or a location (e.g. "field3" or "southwest-corner") or
 anything else.
-The dataset will be associated with the given device_id, to allow filtering datasets (and processing results) by device.
+The dataset will be associated with the given system_id, to allow filtering datasets (and processing results) by system.

 Note: Only files up to 4.88 TB may be uploaded.